Find the Best Breast Pump Brands

 - Warranties: When purchasing products like breast pumps, it's important to consider the warranties offered that cover damage and wear and tear over time.
 Warranties often last for a short length of time, often one or two years on the motor, depending on the company.
 Companies also have different timetables for how fast warranties can be processed.

-What types of breast pumps are there?
+What are the different types of breast pumps?

 Personal electric or battery-operated pumps